Florida truck accident attorneys

 Florida law has a two-year statute of limitations in truck accident cases.
 That means you have two years from the date of your accident to take legal action.
 If you miss this deadline, you’ll likely have no other options to obtain compensation.

-Compensation available to truck accident victims
+What compensation is available to truck accident victims?

 Florida personal injury laws state that accident victims can be compensated for their damages when another party causes an accident that results in injuries and damages.
 We must prove that the truck driver, the trucking company, and/or another party caused the accident that resulted in your injury.
-Once we establish fault, you are entitled to be compensated for your losses.
+Once we establish fault, you are entitled to compensation for your losses.

-Possible damages you can claim
+What are possible damages you can claim?

 The losses mentioned above are known as “damages” in legal terms.
 They come in three categories – economic, non-economic, and punitive.
 The following is a brief look at each.